 But COVID-19 changed this.

 Due to the huge increase in people working from home during Covid-19, there have been important changes to the rules about work from home tax deductions .
-From 1 March 2020 until the end of the financial year (30 June):
+From 1 March 2020 until 30 June 2021.

 1. You don’t need an actual home office to claim home office expenses

-For the duration of this change in it’s rules, the ATO allows home office deduction claims without the need for you to have an actual office.
+For the duration of this period the ATO allows home office deduction claims without the need for you to have an actual office.
 So you can now claim home office expenses if you work from the kitchen table or from your sofa.

-2. The new Short Cut Method is a new way to claim all deductible running expenses at a higher hourly rate (but, be careful.)
+2. The “Shortcut Method” is a new way to claim all deductible running expenses at a higher hourly rate (but, be careful.)

 Some people may have trouble calculating what they can and can’t claim on their tax returns (especially if they don’t use Etax).

-This method means, you simply claim 80 cents per hour for every hour worked at home.
+This method means, you claim 80 cents per hour for every hour worked at home.

 However, the ATO’s new “80 cents deduction method” covers ALL your expenses from working at home, so be careful.
-You can’t claim other, itemised expenses if you use the 80 cents method.
+You can’t claim other, itemised expenses like phone, internet or computer use if you use the 80 cents method.
 And that’s why the ATO’s short cut method just might cut your tax refund short.

 Whatever method you use for claiming WFH tax deductions, remember the three golden rules:

-The links below are about specific tax deductions that might apply when you work from home
+The list below are about specific tax deductions that might apply when you work from home:

 - Car expenses, if you use your car for work related travel.